 In other words, when it comes to education CANNP concluded from their comparison study that the dietetic courses of study tended to focus on food theory, science and protocol, while ours focused more on practical application of diet changes for individuals drawing on a broader set of tools, an exploration of the interplay between various aspects of well-being beyond food, and based on the understanding that everyone is unique.

-Dietitians are recognized and regulated by government, while Holistic Nutritionists are not.
+Dietitians are recognized and regulated by government, while holistic nutrition professionals are not.
 Regulation means Dietitians are held to rules set by a government body while a responsive body of peers defines practice policies.
 Regulation allows Dietitians to work in government sectors such as hospitals.

-Holistic Nutritionist are not regulated by government but we do have industry regulations in place.
-Holistic Nutritionists who are members of one of our professional associations must meet professional requirements in education, continued education, and conduct themselves according to a Code of Ethics and other practice parameters.
-Currently, membership in a professional association is voluntary for Holistic Nutritionists.
-It is important to work with a Holistic Nutritionist who is a member of one of our associations (CANNP, CAHN-pro or IONC) so you know they are meeting these specific standards.
+Holistic nutrition professionals are not regulated by government but we do have industry regulations in place.
+Those of us who are members of one of our professional associations must meet professional requirements in education, continued education, and conduct themselves according to a Code of Ethics and other practice parameters.
+Currently, membership in a professional association is voluntary for holistic nutrition professionals.
+It is important to work with one who is a member of one of our associations (CANNP, CAHN-pro or IONC) so you know they are meeting these specific standards (I am a member of CAHN-pro).

-The absence of government regulation is why presently Holistic Nutritionists do not get the same privileges from insurance companies as Dietitians.
+The absence of government regulation is why presently holistic nutrition professionals do not get the same privileges from insurance companies as Dietitians.
 It might also be why we tend to be less influenced by government policy and the food industry.

-You can help your insurance company become more aware of the important role Holistic Nutritionists play by contacting your employer’s Human Resources department and requesting that our services be covered.
+You can help your insurance company become more aware of the important role we play by contacting your employer’s Human Resources department and requesting that our services be covered.

-Dietitians and Holistic Nutritionists are free to create their own methodologies as long as they stay within their training, their scope of practice and, for Dietitians, government guidelines because of regulation.
+Dietitians and R.H.Ns™ are free to create their own methodologies as long as they stay within their training, their scope of practice and, for Dietitians, government guidelines because of regulation.

 Dietitians tend to follow a more mainstream approach focusing on reducing the symptoms of disease using government sanctioned food protocols.
 They tend to excel at providing a food plan that meets nutritional needs from a macro and micronutrient standpoint.
 Also, being a regulated industry, they enjoy less room for flexibility and experimentation based on the needs and situation of their individual clients.

-Holistic Nutritionists on the other hand, are trained to be holistic thinkers.
+Holistic nutrition professionals on the other hand, are trained to be holistic thinkers.
 We are trained in the nutritional needs of the human body but are encouraged to go beneath protocol and diagnoses, to consider multiple factors that influence health, and to focus on strengthening the interconnections between the body systems using food.
 Amongst Dietitian, for example, creating a weight loss plan by addressing stress and working on nourishing the thyroid gland, or creating a mental wellness plan by working on the health of the gut would likely raise some eyebrows.
-That kind of approach is firmly within our training and scope of practice as Holistic Nutritionists, though, because of our understanding of "interconnections".
+That kind of approach is firmly within our training and scope of practice, though, because of our understanding of "interconnections".

 Understanding how the body works as an interconnected web and how food impacts that web, incorporating practical changes into a lifestyle plan, and helping individuals implement that plan is where we tend to excel.